 When a sample adds to the system, a chemical solution breaks open the virus, releasing its genetic material.
 The solution inserts into the ID system, which reads it using molecular testing technology.

-If SARS-CoV-2 virus is present in the sample in any amount, ID will replicate a small section of the virus’ genetic material to be more detectable, allowing healthcare workers to rapidly identify the virus in patients to fight against the coronavirus pandemic.
+If the SARS-CoV-2 virus is present in the sample in any amount, the ID will replicate a small section of the virus’s genetic material to be more detectable, allowing healthcare workers to rapidly identify the virus.

 Marketing commentary on Abbott

-Abbott ID NOW COVID-19 is the company’s second product for Covid-19 test that received EUA in the US.
+Abbott ID NOW Covid-19 is the company’s second product for Covid-19 testing that has received EUA in the US.
 The company’s RealTime SARS-CoV-2 EUA test is a novel coronavirus test, which also received EUA in the US for the detection of Covid-19.